Mathorga/rughai/README.md

 `python3 -O .\src\main.py`

 ## Compile to executable (using Nuitka)
+In order to compile to executable you first need to install Nuitka:</br>
 `pip3 install nuitka`</br>

+Then you can launch the compile command:</br>
 `python3 -m nuitka .\src\main.py --standalone --include-data-dir=./assets=.`

+You can then find the compiled version of the game inside the main_dist:</br>
+`.\main_dist\main.exe`

 ## Settings
 You can change game settings by manually editing the [assets/settings.json](/assets/settings.json) file:</br>